ggeorgiu/gim/README.md

 ### Modes

-Just like vim, the editor has modes of operating it, enabling/disabling features.
+Just like `vim`, the editor has modes of operating it, each with its own features.

 - NORMAL
     - In this mode you can move the cursor throughout the editor.
 This is the default mode.